nsaikiran/impression/_drafts/technology-landscape.md

 technology is also a reason.
 Creators want to let the people know &mdash; as early as possible, that there is a technology available.
 And let it *evolve* over time.

 [The evolution of evolutionary architecture][], helps to understand *why* the architecture should be *evolving*.

 [The evolution of evolutionary architecture]: https://www.oreilly.com/ideas/the-evolution-of-evolutionary-architecture-2016?utm_source=youtube&utm_medium=video&utm_content=sanyc2016&utm_campaign=inbound_video

----
-What about the people those have worked exclusively on particular technology stack.
-It won't be so easy for them to adapt any other.

-At the end we have to update ourselves with the latest technology trends.

-Overwhelming number of technologies to pick.
-Short life time of tech/library.
-Frequent updates with new features.

- Why software with frequent updates?

-As a specialist one might be working on a specific domain or technology.
-One has to sustain the speciality by adapting the new trends in the respective domains/technologies.
-Because some of the opinions suggest that industry is looking for generalists, those who can adapt/work with breadth of technologies, than specialists to welcome agility in the flow take advantage of the latest technology tools.

-Understanding the latest tech trends, and adapting the same is very important to prove your fitness in industry.
-So, do whatever you can do to achieve that.

----